alvinsimzx/FoodEdgeOnlineCateringSystem/README.md

 ## Python libraries Installation
 1. Download this file and copy the directory to this file
-2. Open your CMD window and navigate to the first directory (the one with manage.py)
+2. Open your CMD window and navigate to the Scripts > FoodEdgeSystem (the one with manage.py)
 3. Perform 'pip install -r requirements.txt'

 ## Database installation